ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Counters until notable dates:

-Days until Halloween: 1

-Days until Kamala Harris wins: 6
+Days until Kamala Harris wins: 4

-Days until Thanksgiving: 29
+Days until Thanksgiving: 27

-Days until I can post F3lixsram's personal info to Doxbin: 40
+Days until I can post F3lixsram's personal info to Doxbin: 38

-Days until Christmas: 56
+Days until Christmas: 54

-Days until 2025: 63
+Days until 2025: 61

-Days until Kamala Harris's inauguration: 82
+Days until Kamala Harris's inauguration: 80

-Days until I become old enough to have sex in Denmark: 150
+Days until I become old enough to have sex in Denmark: 148

-Days until I become old enough to drive: 515
+Days until I become old enough to drive: 513

-Days until I turn 17: 880
+Days until I turn 17: 878

-Days until I become an adult: 1246
+Days until I become an adult: 1244

-Days until I graduate high school: 1312
+Days until I graduate high school: 1310

-Days until the end of the 2020s: 1889
+Days until the end of the 2020s: 1887

 I plan to start modding Cookie Clicker (I actually suck ass at JS, but I am good at pattern recognition which I could prob use to add new upgrades and achievements and shit like that)